Aymmaann/DevWage-Explorer/README.md

 # DevWage Explorer
 DevWage Explorer is a web application designed to provide predictive insights into estimating future Software Engineering salaries.
-This application utilizes machine learning models trained on survey data, offering users the ability to explore salary trends and predict their potential earnings based on various factors.

 ## Table of Contents